LSE-PKU Summer School

 While the course is designed for advanced undergraduates and postgrads, we invite all to apply.
 In the past, the class has included students who recently completed their bachelors degrees, those beginning master's studies, doctoral students, and mid-career professionals in government, law, and business.

-In Beijing I will be once again assisted by my incredibly talented PhD student Jessica Ng who is currently engaged in comparative research on NGO development and organisational evolution.
-In her four years at the summer school, Jess has consistently received some of the highest teaching assistant evaluations and is a favourite of my students.
+This summer I’m fortunate to be assisted again by my incredibly talented PhD student Jessica Ng who is currently engaged in comparative research on the influence of policy change and corporate funding on NGO development and social organisational evolution.
+In her previous four years at the Summer School, Jess consistently receives the highest teaching assistant evaluations and is an absolute favourite of my students.

 “From NGOs to Social Enterprises: Chinese Social Organizations in Local and Global Governance surpassed all my expectations for a short summer course on such a complex topic and prepared me for my subsequent master’s degree in the field of public administration.
 The breadth and depth of work covered by both Professor Hildebrandt and our tremendously talented TA, was astounding given the compressed time frame.
 Professor Hildebrandt’s interactive seminar style of teaching was most conducive to the pace of the program and promoted inter-student learning, which was particularly beneficial given the diversity of perspectives and experiences of students in the program.
 His subject matter expertise in the field of social organizations in the Chinese context also cannot be understated, and it was truly a tremendous privilege to learn from him on this ever-evolving topic.
 Moreover, the ability of both Professor and TA to convey complex theories to a class with varying levels of knowledge about the topic and associated literature was remarkable.
 Regardless of your academic and professional background, students can expect to leave the class with a strong understanding of theories and literature from many disciplines including sociology, international relations, and political science; as they relate to the workings of NGOs and social enterprises in the Chinese context.
 I would highly recommend this class to anyone remotely interested in learning more about NGOs, the Chinese economic and political context, or LGBT rights; you will not be disappointed.
 Like most exceptional classes, be prepared to leave with more unanswered questions and to truly broaden the scope of your thinking in relation to the topic and China!”
 Jadey Huray, Columbia University School of International and Public Affairs, USA